 Figure yy Example of Determination of Arc between GCOs

 Thirdly, CM determines reassignment strategy by searching a directed path from source GCO vs to destination GCO vd within the pre-generated spectrum transition graph.
 The directed path is constrained by the target performance requirements.
 For example, if the number of reconfigured GCOs is minimized, then the directed path with shortest length starting from vs and ending at vd should be selected.
 The length of a directed path is defined as the number of arcs along the path.
-We can search a directed path in a spectrum transition graph through Depth First Search (DFS) or Breadth First Search (BFS).
+We can search a directed path in a spectrum transition graph through Depth First Search or Breadth First Search.
 In Figure xx, we can get the shortest directed path from vs to vd with length of 3 as: vs→vi→vj→vd.

 CM makes reconfiguration request based on the spectrum transition results and sends to corresponding GCO, which operates the reconfiguration accordingly.